Slim Goodbody

-Slim Goodbody ("the Superhero of Health", also known as Mr. Goodbody) is a fictional character created and performed by John Burstein.
+Slim Goodbody ("the Superhero of Health", also known as Mr. Goodbody) is a recurring character created and performed by John Burstein.
 Burstein created the character in 1975.
 He performs wearing a sometimes white, sometimes peach colored unitard with various tissues, organs and organ systems painted in biologically-accurate locations and sizes.
 Each costume costs $4,000.

 John Burstein

 Burstein was born on December 25, 1949, in Mineola, New York, and grew up in Lawrence, Nassau County, New York.
 While working at The Floating Hospital in New York City he began writing songs and skits to entertain the children there and to teach them about anatomy and the workings of the human body.
 He eventually added an organ-painted body suit to the design, dubbing his alter-ego "Slim Goodbody".

 Burstein lives with his wife, Chrissy, in a lakeside home in Lincolnville, Maine.
 They have two sons, Devin and Luke.

 Burstein's sister, Karen Burstein, is a former New York state senator and judge.